Analysis: Cash-rich Singapore Airlines aims for regional dominance as rivals pull back

 MODERN FLEET

-SIA deferred S$4 billion of spending on new planes over three years after reaching agreements with manufacturers Airbus SE (AIR.PA) and Boeing Co (BA.N).
+SIA deferred S$4 billion of spending on new planes over three years after reaching agreements with manufacturers Airbus SE and Boeing Co.

 But because of large pre-crisis orders, it is still spending S$3.7 billion on new aircraft and adding at least 19 planes to its fleet this year, including 13 widebodies, despite little demand.

-By contrast, Germany's larger Lufthansa (LHAG.DE), which earned nearly four times as much revenue annually pre-COVID, has a capital spending budget of about 1.5 billion euros ($1.77 billion) for 2021.
+By contrast, Germany’s larger Lufthansa, which earned nearly four times as much revenue annually pre-COVID, has a capital spending budget of about 1.5 billion euros ($1.77 billion) for 2021.

 SIA’s financial cushioning makes it harder to push back on contracts with manufacturers and lessors.
 Temasek supports fleet modernisation.